lscoppitto/docs-v3/docs/gettingstarted/4ZeroBox.md

 ### **Unboxing Time!**

-Inside the box, you will find the 4Zerobox, terminal connectors and the warnings and instructions manual.
+Inside the box, you will find the

+*  4Zerobox
+*  terminal connectors
+*  Warnings and instructions manual

 <figure>
   <a data-fancybox="gallery" href="../img/unbox_4zb.jpg">